vercel/next.js/readme.md

   <ul><li><a href="./examples/componentdidcatch">Using `_app.js` to override `componentDidCatch`</a></li></ul>
 </details></p>

 Next.js uses the `App` component to initialize pages.
 You can override it and control the page initialization.
-Which allows you can do amazing things like:
+Which allows you to do amazing things like:

 - Persisting layout between page changes
 - Keeping state when navigating pages